Be sure your bonsai care instructions are specific to your tree.

 "Light" can mean indoors or out.
 Not all plants require full sun, some even prefer shade.
 Here again, it will depend upon the species of plant you have.

-I know hearing that over and over again can be frustrating; however, it just may be one of the most important lessons in bonsai.
+I know hearing that over and over again can be frustrating; however, it may be the most important lessons in bonsai.

 If you are growing bonsai trees indoors (even part of the year), there is good information on artificial lighting on the Indoor Bonsai page

-All plants do best outdoors, however, there are some tropicals and subtropicals which can be considered "indoor bonsai."
+All plants do best outdoors in their natural environment.
+However, there are some tropical and subtropical plants which can be considered "indoor bonsai."

 To keep any plant healthy indoors, the more you duplicate its natural environment, the happier it will be.

-Fertilizer is somewhat like plant food.
+Fertilizer is somewhat like food for plants.
 Plants in the ground draw their nutrition from nature.